box/box-typescript-sdk-gen/docs/legalHoldPolicies.md

 ### Arguments

 - legalHoldPolicyId `string`
-  - The ID of the legal hold policy
+  - The ID of the legal hold policy Example: "324432"
-  - Used as `legal_hold_policy_id` in path `path` of the API call
 - requestBody `UpdateLegalHoldPolicyByIdRequestBodyArg`
-  - Used as requestBody for the API call
+  - Request body of updateLegalHoldPolicyById method
 - headers `UpdateLegalHoldPolicyByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of updateLegalHoldPolicyById method

 ### Returns